- Ride alongside the three main rivers of Kochi, several minor ones as well, while taking in mountainous hinterland views

 - Good quality road bike or multi-gear commuter bike, per your request with equipment that includes: bicycle, helmet, saddle bag (option)

 - Stay at mountain-side homes and lodges, main meals included with your choice of budget or luxury accommodation, self-guided or guided in English

-Kochi Prefecture is well known for its largely natural hinterland and untamed rivers.
-This 4-day unique Kochi cycling tour takes you along some of the ancient mountain-passing riverside trails that Shikoku natives used on foot for inter-village trade.
-The tour takes in thickly forested ranges, plunging gorges, whitewater torrents, and broad gentle flows of Kochi’s top three rivers: the Yoshino, the Niyodo, and the Shimanto.
+Kochi Prefecture is famous for its largely natural hinterland and untamed rivers.
+This 4-day unique Kochi cycling tour takes you along some of the ancient mountain-passing riverside trails.
+In the past, the Shikoku natives used these trails on foot for inter-village trade.
+The tour takes in thickly forested ranges, plunging gorges, whitewater torrents, and broad gentle flows of Kochi’s top three rivers.
+These are: the Yoshino, the Niyodo, and the Shimanto.
 The course is about 284 km long and starts in Kochi, ending at Nakamura, at the mouth of the Shimanto River.
 From Nakamura, you will return by train to Kochi.

 Kochi Prefecture in Shikoku is a largely undeveloped island with a mild climate and cycling-friendly roads.
 Low population means less traffic, and yet almost all roads in the region are sealed and well maintained.
 Historically the people of Shikoku traveled around by foot for trade and family events, and naturally took the paths of least resistance, being the 3 mighty main rivers of Kochi, along with a number of their tributaries.
 We use these trails to good advantage in this tour, offering stunning mountain vistas but without a significant amount of climbing - just 600 m to 800 m per day of elevation gain.